awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-data.rst

          }
       }

-Create an AWS AppSync DataService class
+Create an AWS AppSync DataService Class
 ---------------------------------------

 All data access is already routed through a :file:`DataService` protocol, which has a concrete implementation in :file:`MockDataService.swift`.
 We will now replace the mock data service with an implementation that reads and writes data to AWS AppSync.

 #.
-Right-click on the :file:`MyNotes` directory within the Xcode project explorer, and choose :guilabel:`New File...`
+In the Xcode project explorer, right-click the :file:`MyNotes` directory, and then choose :guilabel:`New File...`
 #.
-Choose :guilabel:`Swift File`, then choose :guilabel:`Next`.
+Choose :guilabel:`Swift File`, and then choose :guilabel:`Next`.
 #.
-Enter the name :userinput:`AWSDataService.swift`, then choose :guilabel:`Create`.
+Enter the name :userinput:`AWSDataService.swift`, and then choose :guilabel:`Create`.
 #.
-Copy the following code into the newly created file:
+In the file you just created, copy the following code:

    .. code-block:: swift